 It is much more interesting and dynamic to vary the layout on each page.
 If you place one large image on a page, on the facing page use a layout with several photos.
 If you have a really spectacular shot, make it a two-page spread across facing pages.
 This is one of my favorite things to do when I have a really great photo.

 7. Easy on the Graphics

-Most photo book companies feature a wide range of backgrounds, stickers and embellishments.
+Most photo book companies feature a wide range of backgrounds, stickers, and embellishments.
 While they can enhance the look of your book, if you overdo them your photos lose impact because of all the distractions.
 Keeping it simple will showcase your photos in the best light.

 8. Don’t Forget the Captions

 While you may remember now what beach you were on when you took a particular photo or who all the kids were at your daughter’s birthday party, are you going to remember 20 years from now?
-Most photo book layouts provide space for text and captions, so be sure to take advantage of it.
-Sometimes I will just use one word on a page, for instance when I my photo book of my Greek Isles trip I put the name of the island in a large pretty font in the upper corner of one page to indicate that the following photos were taken on Mykonos.
+Most photo book layouts provide space for text and captions, so be sure to take advantage of them.
+Sometimes I will just use one word on a page, for instance when I made my photo book of my Greek Isles trip I put the name of the island in a large pretty font in the upper corner of one page to indicate that the following photos were taken on Mykonos.